ParisaDaeijavad/faba-bean-image-classification/README.md

    ./download_ckpts.sh && \
    cd ..
    ```
-b.
+3b.
 Copy the python script in the sam2 directory

    ```bash
    cp ../Step1_SAM2.1.py .
    ```
-c.	change the directory to the parent directory
+3c.	change the directory to the parent directory

    ```bash
    cd ..